pythonarcade/arcade/doc/arcade_vs_pygame_performance.rst

 Arcade Performance Information
 ==============================

+*These docs are a bit old.
+See https://craven-performance-testing.s3-us-west-2.amazonaws.com/index.html*

 How does the Arcade library perform?
 Here are some benchmarks, and comparisons to PyGame 1.9.4, another very popular 2D Python library.